mozilla/events.webmaker.org/README.md

 To pass configuration to the server, `cp .env-dist .env` or create a `.env` file in the root directory.

-This app takes four configuration parameters, all of which are optional.
+This app takes a number of configuration parameters, all of which are optional.

 `PORT` - Where to run the server